 Quick and Easy 5-Ingredient Suppers

 Who says weeknight meals have to be boring?
 Browse our selection of mouth-watering 5-ingredient dinner recipes and you will realize that quick and easy meals can also mean innovative and delicious.
 With the addition of a few extra ingredients to regular pantry staples, you have what it takes for a tasty quick dinner.
 A package of frozen shredded potatoes is the base for a yummy pizza both kids and parents will approve of.
 Jarred sauces, seasoned breadcrumbs, or crushed cereal flakes help bump up the WOW factor for oven-fried chicken, fish, or pork chops.
 Your outdoor grill can become your go-to weeknight appliance for quick meals.
 Marinade steaks or chops in the morning before work.
 Fire the grill up when you get home and in no time you are enjoying a delicious home-cooked meal.
-Add crusty bread, green salad, or fruit to any of these recipes for a quick and easy weeknight meal.
+Add crusty bread, green salad, or fruit to any of these 5-ingredient meals for a quick and easy weeknight meal.

 Recipe: Potato-Crusted Pizza